vennbury/lessons/python/basics/the-file-system/working-with-files.md

 The following are common commands used on file objects in read mode:

 - `f.read(size)` returns a set amount of characters from the file.
 The default size is -1, which returns the whole file.
 Running this function multiple times returns the next set of characters from where the last read call left off.
-- `f.readlines()` returns a list of the lines in file.
+- `f.readlines()` returns a list of the lines in the file.
-- `f.readline()` returns next line in file.
+- `f.readline()` returns the next line in the file.
 - `f.tell()` returns the location of the File Handle (position in the file).
-The File Handle can be though of as a cursor, and it changes as we read from a file.
+The File Handle can be thought of as a cursor, and it changes as we read from a file.
 - `f.seek()` changes the location of the File Handle.

 <br>